Ric Flair: Return to WWE (2012–2021)

-Late career (2021–present)

-"Ric Flair's Last Match" (2021–2023)
+Sporadic appearances; "Ric Flair's Last Match" (2021–2023)

-On August 14, 2021, at Triplemanía XXIX, Flair made his Lucha Libre AAA Worldwide (AAA) debut by accompanying Charlotte's fiancé Andrade "El Ídolo" to ringside during his match against AAA Mega Champion Kenny Omega.
+On August 14, 2021, at Triplemanía XXIX, Flair made his Lucha Libre AAA Worldwide (AAA) debut by accompanying Charlotte's then fiancé Andrade "El Ídolo" to ringside during his match against AAA Mega Champion Kenny Omega.
 Flair would later get involved in the match by chopping Omega and applying the Figure Four leglock to Omega's second Konnan.

-On August 29, 2021, Flair made his return to the NWA at NWA 73.
+On August 29, 2021, Flair made his return to the NWA at the NWA 73rd Anniversary Show.
 It was his first NWA appearance since 2008 when he was inducted into the NWA Hall of Fame.
 At NWA 73, Flair thanked the NWA and WWE for several memorable moments and noted the importance of having several companies in the industry.

 On May 16, 2022, it was announced that Flair would wrestle his final match on July 31 in Nashville, called Ric Flair's Last Match, finally retiring after nearly five decades in the ring.
 On July 18, it was announced that Flair would team with his son-in-law Andrade El Ídolo against Jeff Jarrett and Jay Lethal.
 As part of the promo setting up the match, Lethal attacked Flair over being left out of the match card.
 Jarrett initially tried to help Flair, but attacked him after he rebuffed him and used expletives against his family.
 Flair and Andrade would go on to win the match.
 Flair later confirmed that he had passed out twice during the Last Match and regretted announcing that it would be his final match.

-A few days later, he accompanied Andrade during his match against Carlito at the 49th WWC Anniversary show held on August 6, 2022.
+Flair accompanied Andrade during his match against Carlito at the 49th WWC Anniversary show held on August 6, 2022.
 Flair attempted to interfere before poking Primo Colón when he tried to stop him, causing Carlos Colón to attack him and forcing him to flee.
 Andrade would go on to lose the match.

 During the celebrations for the 50th anniversary of his debut in professional wrestling on September 26, 2022, Flair announced that he would never retire.
-In January 2023 however he stated that he did not want to wrestle again aside from wanting to redo the Last Match.
+In January 2023, however, he stated that he did not want to wrestle again aside from wanting to redo the Last Match.
 In January 2025, Flair stated that he would never return to the ring.